EchoLeague/Echo-League-Rules/ELS3.md

     1. This is determined at registration and does not change during the event
 3. Players must have MMR and Match Data updated on EchoLeague servers at least once per week
     1. Players can manually update their information on their player profile at EchoLeague.gg
-    2. Players can leave data public and let the server automatically update them every week at XYZ
+    2. Players can leave data public and let the server automatically update them every week at a predetermined time
 4. Your Pro-Name must match your Echo League name set at signup (sans Sponsor and Team Abbreviation).
     1. Failure to have a proper “pro name” set within the client can result in penalties if extra time is spent verifying your team roster
     2. All “Team Organizers” must be registered on the community Discord server, and link their Discord Account with their EchoLeague.gg account